microsoft/powerplatform-build-tools/README.md

 ## Contributing

 This project will welcome contributions in the near future.
-At this stage, we're not ready for contributions, but do welcome your suggestions via this repository's issue tracker.
+At this stage, we're not ready for contributions, but do welcome your suggestions.
+Many open source projects ask for enhancement suggestions in the form of issues.
+We prefer that you start an [idea discussion](https://github.com/microsoft/powerplatform-build-tools/discussions/new?category=ideas) instead of creating enhancement issues.

 See details in [CONTRIBUTING](CONTRIBUTING.md)